 Their AI algorithms also help their users reduce energy consumption.

-MyFitnessPal and Nest are great examples of AI integration done right.
+MyFitnessPal and Nest are great examples of AI app development done right.

 They improve their UX without their users even noticing the technology behind them.

-So, how can you use AI integration to improve your product’s UX?
+So, how can you use AI to improve your app’s UX?